varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 ```

 Besides the icon files this task needs the templates to produce the CSS (or SCSS, as in this case) which makes the
-class-symbol matching.
+symbol-class matching.
 I found it logical to store it together with the icon files:

 ```
 src/